ScriptSathi/Deep_Search_Gatherer/README.md

 ## <a name="introduction">Introduction</a>

 This project is a full featured RSS **discord bot** using 2 services over a docker compose.
-It is used to track RSS feeds / youtube channels / twitter accounts / subreddit or common websites and post it over discord channels
+It is used to track RSS feeds / youtube channels / twitter accounts/ twitch channels / subreddit or common websites and post it over discord channels
 -  The [discord information gatherer bot](https://github.com/ScriptSathi/discord_information_gatherer) who track RSS feeds, youtube channel, twitter accounts and subreddit and publish it on discord
 - The [scrape2RSS](https://github.com/ScriptSathi/scrape2RSS/) who generate an RSS feed based on a simple url